19hours/sg-statutes/Acts/Road Traffic Act.md

 “road-user charge” means the charge payable for riding, driving or moving a motor vehicle on a specified road during the prescribed hours;

-“specified road” means any road or part thereof as may be specified in rules made under this Part;
+“specified road” means any road or part thereof as may be specified in rules made under this Part.

-“stored value card” has the same meaning as in the Banking Act (Cap.
-19).

-[5/98; 1/2003]

 ### Levying of road-user charge